We believe in a pluralism that begins with the diversity of our staff

 Rabbi Ari Weiss is a Jewish educator, thought leader and social entrepreneur.
 He has led multiple initiatives in the Jewish educational, social justice, and innovation ecosystems that engage young adults and connect them to Jewish values, ideas, and community.

 Ari is married to Dr. Sara Kranzler.
-They are the proud parents of Adir and Batya.
+They are the proud parents of Adir, Batya, and Tal.

 Susanna (Susu) is a proud Mid-Westerner and Cornell graduate ’12.
 As a student, she was a passionate Hillel leader, best remembered for co-founding the Big Red Bar Mitzvah.
 With a decade of experience in development, she is thrilled to work for an organization that is so close to her heart.
 She loves connecting with parents and alumni and working with stakeholders to enrich Hillel’s programs and ensure the continuity of Jewish life at Cornell.

 Susu enjoys visiting Ithaca while working remotely in New York City where she lives with her husband David and their son Remy.

 Assistant Director of Development

 Born and raised in New York City, Nicole is excited to be back on the East Coast after eight years in Silicon Valley.
 Hillel was a huge part of her life as an undergrad at Brooklyn College, where Nicole served as president of the executive board.
 She comes to Cornell Hillel with vast experience curating meaningful Jewish experiences for a range of different communities, most recently directing programming for graduate students and young professionals at the Oshman Family JCC in Palo Alto.

 Nicole works remotely from New Jersey, where she plays Mah Jongg, prays that the Mets make the playoffs, and delights in her teenagers, Charles and Rose.